tgingold/vhdl4gatemate/02-vga-bars/README.md

 in common/cc_components.vhdl.
 This file has been automatically generated from the verilog file.
 It is still in the `work` library and you still get the `binding` warning.

+## Variations

+* Change the pattern, or the colors

+* Use different VGA mode